microsoft/CodeTalk/README.md

 # Getting Started
 To know more about CodeTalk features, please visit the [Wiki](https://github.com/Microsoft/CodeTalk/wiki).
-To know more about building and testing, please vist [CodeTalk](https://github.com/Microsoft/CodeTalk/wiki/Building-and-Testing).
+To know more about building and testing, please visit [CodeTalk](https://github.com/Microsoft/CodeTalk/wiki/Building-and-Testing).

 # Contributing